lshtm-genomics/pathogen-genomics/docs/ont.md

 If you have any further questions about this activity or your own applications of this skills learnt during this course, ask a demonstrator.

+## Presentation

+Here is a link to the presentation slides used during the activity: [MinION2025.pdf](img/MinION2025.pdf)

 ## Cheat codes